L'homologation VASP est-elle nécessaire pour votre fourgon aménagé ? - Vanlife-Store

 - A minimalist van conversion

-Build furniture elements (It is recommended to favor easily removable installations)
+Building furniture elements (It is recommended to favor easily removable installations)

-- The question of the partition wall:
+- The question of the separating partition:

 • Favor common sense: if removing the partition requires modifications compromising the vehicle's structural integrity, keep it or request the manufacturer's authorization.